normal-computing/extended-mind-transformers/README.md

 ### Topk Attention on Memories

 The retrieval-augmentation we introduce to the self-attention mechanism is quite straightforward.
-In addition to self-attention, we introduce top-k attention \cite{gupta2021memoryefficient} over the cached key-value pairs.
+In addition to self-attention, we introduce top-k attention [(Gupta et al. 2021)](https://arxiv.org/abs/2106.06899) over the cached key-value pairs.
 I.e., we allow each query token to attend to a certain number of external key-value pairs where the cosine similarity between the query and key is largest.
 The retrieval-augmented attention mechanism can be described by the following equations:

 <div align="center">